orcasound/orcanode/README.md

 # Orcasound's orcanode code for live-streaming audio data

-The `orcanode` software repository contains audio tools and scripts for capturing, reformatting, transcoding and uploading audio at each node of a network of hydrophones (see e.g. [Orcasound](https://orcasound.net)).
-There is a base set of tools and a couple of specific projects in the node and mseed directories.
+The `orcanode` software repository contains audio tools and scripts for capturing, reformatting, transcoding and uploading audio data at each node of a network.
+Orcanode live-streaming should work on Intel (amd64) or Raspberry Pi (arm32v7) platforms using any soundcard.
+The most common hardware used by Orcasound is the [Pisound HAT](https://blokas.io/pisound/) on either a Raspberry Pi 3B+ or 4.

-Orcanode is streaming using Intel (amd64) or Raspberry Pi (arm32v7) platforms using a soundcard.
-While any soundcard should work, the most common one in use is the pisound board on either a Raspberry Pi 3B+ or 4.
-Anther facet of the `orcanode` repo is the mseed directory which holds code for converting mseed format data to be streamed on Orcanode.
-This is mainly used for the [OOI](https://oceanobservatories.org/ "OOI") network.
+There is a `base` set of tools and a couple of specific projects in the `node` and `mseed` directories.
+The mseed directory has code for converting mseed format data to the live-streaming audio format used in the node code.
+This conversion code is mainly used for audio data collected by the [Ocean Observatories Initiative or OOI](https://oceanobservatories.org/ "OOI") network.
 See the README in each of those directories for more info.

 ## Background & motivation

-This code was developed for source nodes on the [Orcasound](http://orcasound.net) hydrophone network (WA, USA) -- thus the repository names begin with "orca"!
-Our primary motivation is to make it easy for lots of folks to listen for whales using their favorite device/OS/browser.
+This code was developed for live-streaming from source nodes in the [Orcasound](http://orcasound.net) hydrophone network (WA, USA).
+Thus, the repository names begin with "orca"!
+Our primary motivation is to make it easy for community scientists to listen for whales via the [Orcasound web app](https://live.orcasound.net) using their favorite device/OS/browser.

 We also aspire to use open source software as much as possible.
 We rely heavily on [FFmpeg](https://www.ffmpeg.org/).
 One of our long-term goals is to stream lossless FLAC-encoded data within DASH segments to a player that works optimally on as many listening devices as possible.